 Virtual meetings have been helpful in separating my sobriety from the general panic and fear that we are all currently experiencing.
 They're a reminder that I did something incredibly uncomfortable once: I gave up alcohol and drugs and learned to be fully present in my own skin.
 The old adage “one day at a time” helped me then, and it’s just as comforting now.
 Yes, there is more fear, uncertainty, and empty space in my life today than there was a few short weeks ago.
 But I can fill the gaps left from cancelled workout classes and postponed in-person gatherings with activities that still feel meaningful to me.
 I can show up for each day in quarantine with my boyfriend and be present, clear-eyed, and helpful instead of hungover or numb.
 Being scared is normal right now, but it doesn’t mean that I have to drink, and virtual meetings help me remember that.

-“Being forced to spend all day alone in my apartment has felt really weird, but I don’t want to drink or do drugs,” emphasises Arielle*, a graduate student who has been sober for four years.
-“I realised yesterday after sharing in a Zoom AA meeting that it was the first time I had heard myself talk all day, which was kind of crazy.
+“Being forced to spend all day alone in my apartment has felt really weird, but I don’t want to drink or do drugs,” emphasizes Arielle*, a graduate student who has been sober for four years.
+“I realized yesterday after sharing in a Zoom AA meeting that it was the first time I had heard myself talk all day, which was kind of crazy.
 I’m really grateful to be going through this sober and to have such a strong community that helps me stay calm in chaos.” (*Name has been changed.)

 My first couple of days quarantined felt a lot like a free-for-all.
 Panic was palpable, and I found myself on constant phone calls, absorbing and echoing the same anxious sentiments.
 By the end of day three, I was drained from doling out reassurances that I wasn’t even sure I believed.
 The format of virtual meetings and the opportunity for everyone to share with the group provides space to both listen and be heard without needing to have all the answers.
 This structured setup is a good reminder that we are still allowed to have boundaries in quarantine.